 1.3.1 Battery Limits

-The battery limits for the design are the inlet to the liquefaction process (known as the “cold box” of an LNG plant) and the outlet of the cryogenic heat exchanger(s)/expansion valve(s) before LNG storage.
-Figure 2 illustrates the design battery limits within an LNG plant block flow diagram context.
+The design battery limits are the inlet to the liquefaction process (known as the “cold box” of an LNG plant) and the outlet of the cryogenic heat exchanger(s)/expansion valve(s) before LNG storage.
+Figure 2 illustrates the design battery limits within the context of an LNG plant block flow diagram.

-The battery limits were selected because the liquefaction process design does not change significantly with a change in feed gas conditions.
-The plant pre-treatment facilities ensure that the feed gas is “cleaned” to meet required inlet conditions.
-Only when heavier hydrocarbons are becoming significant in the feed gas must cryogenic distillation be designed for the liquefaction processes.
+The battery limits were selected because the liquefaction process design does not significantly change with a change in feed gas conditions.
+The plant pre-treatment facilities ensure the feed gas is “cleaned” to meet required inlet conditions.
+Only when heavier hydrocarbons become significant in the feed gas must cryogenic distillation be designed for the liquefaction processes.

 Figure 2: Process design boundary conditions (battery limit illustration)